rozariot/FFShark_Wireshark_Integration/README.md

 `pcap_formatter.py` is used to read a packet stored as a binary file (.bin) and formats it into pcap format.
 Use `-h` to see what to place as arguments.

-`spoke.sh` is a wrapper around "poke" to use a locking file so only one thread may run poke at a time.
-Otherwise we can end up with corrupted data if we use "poke" in multithreaded situations.

-`sdpoke.sh` is a wrapper around "dpoke" to use a locking file so only one thread may run poke/dpoke at a time.
-Otherwise we can end up with corrupted data if we use "poke" or "dpoke" in multithreaded situations.

-`send_file_safe.sh` thread safe version of send_file.sh.
-Takes an input packet text file and sends it to ffshark.

-`send_file.sh` thread unsafe version of send_file.sh.
-Takes an input packet text file and sends it to ffshark.

-`receive_file.sh` used to read a packet from the receive FIFO in FFShark.
-This is the thread unsafe version.

-`reg_names.sh` a script that loads the registers offsets for FFShark into a bash shell.

 `sendfilter` an exe that programs FFShark with a filter.
 Requires a .bpf file as input.

 `compile_filter.py` gets a filtering instruction through sshdump, and calls the `compilefilt` executable generated from `compilefilt.c` source code to compile a .bpf file containing the filtering instructions.
 The .bpf file will then need to be sent to the fpga.
 This code is mainly just for testing how to send a filtering instruction to the ARM chip through SSHdump.